Why the Juice Shop exists

 Two years after its inception the Juice Shop was submitted and accepted as an OWASP Tool Project by the Open Web Application Security Project in September 2016.
 This move increased the overall visibility and outreach of the project significantly, as it exposed it to a large community of application security practitioners.

 Once in the OWASP project portfolio it took only eight months until Juice Shop was promoted from the initial Incubator maturity level to Lab Projects level.
-End of July 2018 the Juice Shop was promoted into the final Flagship maturity stage for OWASP projects.
+By the end of July 2018 the Juice Shop was promoted to the final Flagship maturity stage for OWASP projects.